2020–21 Port Vale F.C. season: EFL League Two

-The trip to Bolton Wanderers on 5 December saw an away side on a run of five defeats visit a side on a six game winning spell.
-Vale defied the odds to a record a 6–3 victory, in a game with nine different goalscorers, becoming the first away side to score six goals at the University of Bolton Stadium.
+The trip to Bolton Wanderers on 5 December saw an away side on a run of five defeats visit a side on a six-game winning spell.
+Vale defied the odds to record a 6–3 victory in a game with nine different goalscorers, becoming the first away side to score six goals at the University of Bolton Stadium.
 The next week Vale outperformed Colchester United but only held on to the lead for seven minutes after allowing the away side to equalise after a lapse in defensive concentration.
-Another 1–1 home draw with a play-off team followed, this time Forest Green Rovers equalising just seven minutes after Vale opened the scoring with an own goal.
-The team's trip to Walsall's Bescot Stadium started excellently as they led 2–0 at half-time, however the home side made four changes during the break and equalised after 11 minutes and despite Rodney putting Vale back in front, Walsall went on to win the game 4–3 after Jake Scrimshaw and Dan Scarr completed second half braces.
-Barrow then inflicted a Boxing day defeat on the side at Vale Park, with former loanee Scott Quigley opening the scoring thanks to an assist from former Vale captain Antony Kay; after the match Askey admitted that "the wheels have just fallen off" the club's promotion campaign as they slipped to 17th in the table.
+Another 1–1 home draw with a play-off team followed this time Forest Green Rovers equalising just seven minutes after Vale opened the scoring with an own goal.
+The team's trip to Walsall's Bescot Stadium started excellently as they led 2–0 at half-time; however, the home side made four changes during the break and equalised after 11 minutes and despite Rodney putting Vale back in front, Walsall went on to win the game 4–3 after Jake Scrimshaw and Dan Scarr completed second half braces.
+Barrow then inflicted a Boxing day defeat on the side at Vale Park, with former loanee Scott Quigley opening the scoring thanks to an assist from former Vale captain Antony Kay; after the match, Askey admitted that "the wheels have just fallen off" the club's promotion campaign as they slipped to 17th in the table.
 He named three academy players on the bench at Valley Parade on 29 December, as Vale saw out 2020 with a 0–0 draw with Bradford City.